- long-standing asymptomatic pilonidal sinus (upon patient request)

 Informed consent

-- Presentation of the various surgical techniques: Karydakis flap procedure, rhomboid excision with Limberg rotation flap, radical excision of the sinus with subsequent secondary wound healing.
+- Explanation of the various surgical procedures: Karydakis procedure, rhomboid excision with Limberg flap, radical excision of the sinus with subsequent secondary wound healing.

-- Recurrence The recurrence rate of all techniques is reported as about 4%.
+- Recurrence: The recurrence rates of all methods are reported to be approximately 4%.

 - Bleeding